 • The Dinner Dialogues application should be submitted two weeks prior to the event and will be reviewed for approval.

+• Set a time to host your dinner.
+We recommend seeking the input of your class to find a time that works.
 Some instructors have asked about the best time to hold the dinner, and that is completely up to you!
 To help the students feel more comfortable with you for the semester ahead, host it right as classes start.
 You can also host an end-of-the-semester celebration dinner to end the class on a high note!
 Keep in mind the time of year and campus events when picking your date.